 Soln#2 and Soln#7 require an additional identifier (associate session ID) to be passed from the AF to NG-RAN via 5GC.
 Soln#9 requires the complete TMGI list to be passed.
 Soln#29 requires a MOCN signalling flag to be passed and the TMGI in use may have different PLMN ID.

-Editor's note: It is to be confirmed by RAN WGs whether a shared NG-RAN can use a TMGI with a different PLMN ID which is not shared PLMN ID.

 Soln#8 requires MB-SMF return shared MBS service area to AF, but there is no signalling impact in 5GC and NG-RAN.

 Soln#24 avoids the signalling impact by the configuration in NG-RAN.
 However, depends on the alternatives to be chosen, it may require TMGI allocation to be delegated to NEF or MBSF.

+Does AF require knowledge which NG-RAN node or which cell within a NG-RAN node is shared?

+Sol#8 assumes that the AF has such knowledge.

+Sol#9 assumes that the AF is informed by the RAN about a primary TMGI and its opticality area.
+It can thus derive shared areas but does not need such knowledge when establishing the MBS session.

+Sol#2, Sol#7, Sol#24 and Sol#29 do not require that the AF has such knowledge.

+Can the PLMNs involved in a shared MBS broadcast session start and stop the MBS session at different times?

+In Sol#8 the session would be interrupted if the PLMN used for the shared MBS session leaves the MBS session.
+Although the AF could subsequently re-establish the session via a different PLMN.

+Sol#2, Sol#7, Sol#9, Sol#24 and Sol#29 allow that PLMNs involved in a shared MBS broadcast session start and stop the MBS session at different times.
+For solution#29 note that the MBS session release is independent of the TMGI de-allocation.

+Does the AF require knowledge of the UE´s PLMN when sending a service announcement?

+The AF may provide service announcements via application specific means, for instance via UEs reading a Web page.
+It may be complicated for an AF to determine the PLMN of a UE when providing the service announcement.

+Sol#2, and Sol#7 assume that the service announcement contains different TMGIs for different PLMNs.

+Sol#8 assumes that the AF may provide additional PLMN-specific service announcements for non-shared nodes.

+Sol#9, Sol#24 and Sol#29 do not require that the AF has knowledge of the UE´s PLMN when sending a service announcement.

 Table 7.2-1 illustrate the comparison of the solutions for KI#2 5MBS MOCN Network Sharing.

 Table 7.2-1: Comparison of solutions for KI#2 5MBS MOCN Network Sharing